ryancoulman/Ryancoulman.github.io/README.md

 **Overview**

 This project implements a random walk simulation in multiple cartesian dimensions using C. The code demonstrates proficiency in several fundamental programming concepts, including dynamic memory allocation, use of structs, file I/O, and modular code organization.
 This project was part of my final year module 'Programming' and received a mark of 88%.
-Please see `code_report.pdf` to see extensive testing of the programs capabilities and an explanation of the approach involved.
+Please see the [code report](https://github.com/ryancoulman/d-Dimensional-Random-Walk-Grid/blob/main/code_report.pdf) for extensive testing of the programs capabilities and an explanation of the approach involved.

 **Features**